wouter-veeken/wouter.tech/content/projects.md

       </h5>
       <h5>
         <i class="fa fa-book"></i>&nbsp;&nbsp;<strong><a href="http://help.n200.com/visitconnect" target="_blank">Visit Connect Help</a></strong>
-        - Online help for a product called <a href="http://www.n200.com/our-products/visit-connect" target="_blank">Visit Connect</a>.
-Written, designed and published by me using <a href="https://www.madcapsoftware.com/Flare" target="_blank">MadCap Flare</a>.
+        - Online help for a software product called Visit Connect.
+I worked on this from November 2016 to October 2017.
+In addition to rewriting and converting a legacy Word-based user guide into a fully responsive HTML5 help site (using <a href="https://www.madcapsoftware.com/Flare" target="_blank">MadCap Flare</a>), I also coordinated translations into 4 languages (see <a href="http://wouter.tech/blog/translating-flare-without-lingo/">related blog post</a>).
       </h5>
       </div>
     </div>